 8. How can I raise the $300 I need to sign up for RFC?

 There are several ways to fundraise for RFC.
 Students in the past have written letters to family and friends, explaining what RFC is and asking for support.
 You can also ask businesses to sponsor you (for more information on obtaining sponsors, see RFC info sheet).
 There will also be an opportunity to ask for donations outside of BCM on football game days.
 To sign up for a slot, contact our Fundraising Coordinator, Amanda Wardrop.

 9. Where does the $300 go?

-The cost of participation includes an event t-shirt, transportation to and from Jacksonville, meals, snacks, and sports drinks in route to Jacksonville, as well as two nights at the Red Lion Hotel.
+The cost of participation includes an event t-shirt, transportation to and from Jacksonville, meals, snacks, and sports drinks in route to Jacksonville, as well as two nights at a church in Jacksonville.
 Any profit above our expenses (as well as additional donations raised) will go to the Georgia Baptist Mission Board’s SendMeNow summer missions fund.
 Students will be responsible for paying for meals and any other expenses once we reach Jacksonville.

 10. Can I buy a GA/FL ticket through BCM?

 Buying a ticket through BCM is not guaranteed, but the BCM will have a limited number of ticket to sell at face value.
 They will be available on a first come, first serve basis, and at an additional cost (NOT included in the $300.)
 You may purchase a ticket only after you have turned in all registration materials including online registration, minimum $300, copy of insurance card, and a MVR form (if driving).